greenarrow2019/Ansible-Network-Automation/Ansible/docs/Ansible.md

 * Control node
   * Any machine with Ansible installed.
   * We can have multiple control nodes.
+  * The configuration file is located at /etc/ansible/ansible.cfg
 * Managed nodes
   * The network devices andd/or servers we manage with Ansible.
   * Ansible doesn't need to be installed on managed nodes.